wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 This integration uses Slack Incoming Webhooks and allows posting Wazuh alerts into a Slack channel.

-To set up this integration follow these steps.
+To set up this integration, follow these steps.

 #.
 Enable Incoming Webhooks and create one for your Slack channel.
 Follow the Slack guide on `Incoming Webhooks <https://api.slack.com/messaging/webhooks>`__ for this.